KennyHT/learn-kubernetes/labs/setup.md

 The `watch` binary allows you to observe the output from running a command every n seconds.

-While kubernetes has a built-in `--watch` flag, I don't use it as it doesnt't flush the previous output.
+While kubernetes has a built-in `--watch` flag, I don't use it as it doesn't flush the previous output.

 ### jq

-The `jq` binary allows us to nicely format, search and extract data from JSON on the commandline.
+The `jq` binary allows us to nicely format, search and extract data from JSON on the command line.

 For a lot of Kubernetes commands, we'll be using the `--template` flag which uses Go template syntax but `jq` is in general, a very useful tool, even if all you use it for is to pretty print JSON.